mdirolf/nginx-gridfs/README.rst

 * Use mimetype stored in GridFS file (also maybe fall back to guessing by extension?)
 * HTTP range support for partial downloads
-* Use a single persistent connection
-* URL decode filenames
 * Better error handling / logging
-* Support for getting files by _id (in case there are duplicate filenames)

 Credits
 =======